 This happens to me every time I purchase that cheese.

 Even worse, every time in the back of my mind is a nagging reminder of all the preservatives and other things in them that I should try to avoid feeding my family.

-So, finally I decided that somebody, somewhere, in an effort to be more frugal or in an effort to avoid all the chemicals, must have found a way to replicate this ooey, gooey cheese and would have shared their victorious recipe.
+In an effort to be more frugal and avoid some of the chemicals, I found a way to replicate this ooey, gooey cheese.

 This velveeta style American cheese recipe knocked the ball out of the park!
 It was spot on everything I was looking for and then some.

 It’s real food you can make at home quickly, with ingredients you can easily find (and pronounce), without sacrificing any of that heavenly meltiness.

 According to the Daily Meal, a spokesperson for Velveeta says it contains cheddar cheese to give you that melt and flavor you know and love.

 However, if you read the label, Velveeta doesn’t contain any actual cheese and it is a “pasteurized recipe cheese product.”

 - Water– to dissolve the gelatin in

 - Powdered gelatin– Make sure you use unflavored gelatin.